This document provides guidance on implementation of the [[OCFL-Specification]] for how clients should behave when operating on OCFL Objects.

 manifestentry then, technically, this is a reinstatement operation rather than addition and should be flagged to prevent the operation being recorded incorrectly in preservation logs.

-stateblock of the new version - with new digests associated with existing file paths.
+stateblock of the new version - with new digests associated with content paths.
 The updated file should be stored and a new entry for the updated content must be made in the

 manifestblock of the object's inventory.
 The new digest can then be used to replace the digest for the old content in the relevant